3D Hubs and Protolabs join forces to create the world’s most comprehensive manufacturing portfolio

-Win $1000 & turn your project into a product
+Win $1000 & turn your revolutionary idea into a real-life product

-We’re looking for inventors, entrepreneurs and creative talents who push the boundaries of 3D printing to solve real-life problems.
+We’re searching for innovators, entrepreneurs and engineering talents ready to push the boundaries of manufacturing to solve real-life problems.

 - $1000 in grant funding to support their project

-- Exposure to a global audience (powered by 3D Hubs)
+- Media exposure to a global audience (powered by 3D Hubs)

-- Technical support to turn their idea into a product
+- Technical support to turn their idea into a real-life product

-The five finalists of each category will receive a copy of The 3D Printing Handbook and an official finalist certificate.
+But that's not all.
+The 5 finalists of each category will also receive an official finalist certificate and a copy of The 3D Printing Handbook.

 Eligibility & selection criteria

 For a project to be eligible, a physical prototype or product must be presented (renders will not be considered).
-Whole or part of the design must be fabricated through 3D printing.
-Components of the final assembly can be also manufactured through other (preferably digital) technologies, such as CNC machining.
+Additionally, the whole or part of the design must be fabricated through either 3D printing, CNC machining, injection molding, and/or sheet metal fabrication.

-We accept submissions from both individual contributors and teams.
-All contributors must be either current students (in secondary, undergraduate or postgraduate education) or recent graduates that have completed their studies after July 2018.
+We’ll be accepting submissions from individual contributors as well as teams.
+All contributors must either be current students (in secondary, undergraduate or postgraduate education) or recent graduates who have completed their studies after July 2019.

-The submissions will be judged by a panel of engineers, designers, and entrepreneurs.
-The winners will be selected based on their presentation (40%), their innovation and potential impact of their project (30%), and their justification of the use of 3D printing (30%).
+The submissions will be judged by a panel of professional engineers, designers and entrepreneurs in the industry.
+The winners will be selected based on the following criteria: